-Each year, the School of Veterinary Medicine at UW-Madison provides an opportunity for current first, second, and third-year veterinary medicine students to work with mentors on a wide variety of research projects.
-2012 will be the 20th year that the SVM has offered this opportunity to students.
-Applications are accepted from students from other schools as well as students from UW-Madison.
+The School of Veterinary Medicine provides an opportunity for current first, second, and third-year veterinary medicine students to work with mentors on a wide variety of research projects.
+Applications are accepted from students from other schools as well as students from UW–Madison.

 The School of Veterinary Medicine holds an annual Research Day each April to highlight research accomplishments of the Student Scholars Program.
-The veterinary medical students from UW-Madison participate in the program.
-During Research Day, the current Merial Scholars present research results and meet the newly selected Scholars and faculty members.
+The veterinary medical students from UW–Madison participate in the program.
+During Research Day, the current Boehringer Ingelheim Scholars present research results and meet the newly selected Scholars and faculty members.
 This program is very useful in that the Scholars completing the program have a chance to discuss the results of their research with faculty, staff and students.
 They can “showcase” their efforts and accomplishments.
-It is also a great opportunity for the newly selected Scholars to discuss what will be expected of them in the program, the National Merial Symposium and all the fun they will have if they attend, as well as discuss the research they plan to perform for their project.
+It is also a great opportunity for the newly selected Scholars to discuss what will be expected of them in the program, the National Boehringer Ingelheim Symposium, as well as discuss the research they plan to perform for their project.

-Each year, all Merial Scholars are invited to share their research at the Merial National Veterinary Scholars Symposium.
-The symposium is August 2012, at Colorado State University, Ft.
-Collins, CO.
-More details, including dates will be available.
+Each year, all Boehringer Ingelheim Scholars are invited to share their research at the Boehringer Ingelheim National Veterinary Scholars Symposium.
+The symposium is typically held the first weekend in August annually.

 Every application should include: